 If You are Covered by Medicaid

 We will need a copy of your Medicaid card.
 Medicaid has payment limitations on a number of services and items.
-Medicaid does not pay for the cost of a private room unless medically necessary.

 If You Have No Insurance

 Every patient who seeks medical care at McDonough District Hospital will receive care, regardless of their ability to pay.
 You may qualify for financial assistance.
 We are dedicated to finding or providing assistance to those in need.
 Through an interview process, our Financial Counselors can help determine if you may qualify for external financial assistance (i.e., Illinois Department of Public Aid) or internal financial assistance (McDonough District Hospital's various Financial Assistance Programs).
 This interview process may take place in person, over the phone, or by mail inquiry.
 Through the application process, you or your family members provide financial information to us so that we can determine if you qualify.
 Assistance can be extended to uninsured patients or insured patients whose coverage is inadequate and who do not have the ability to pay.
 Our assistance criteria are based on the guidelines set forth by the United States Department of Health and Human Services and are comparable to other area hospitals.
 Please note that you will continue to receive bills until your eligibility has been determined.